mishurov/applets/README.rst

     :alt: tray applets screenshot
     :align: center

-**Volume applet** uses gtk2 and official python binding to alsa (python-pyalsa) http://www.alsa-project.org/ instead of python-alsaaudio, where you have to recreate every time mixer to get real volume value (not cached one).
-Reload mixer necessary when sink is changed, for example after bluetooth headphones connect.
+**Volume applet** uses gtk3 and ctypes calls to pulsaudio.

-**Keyboard applet** uses gtk2, ctypes and xcb http://xcb.freedesktop.org/ with xkb extension http://www.x.org/wiki/XKB/ (enabled by default on most systems).
+**Keyboard applet** uses gtk3, ctypes and xcb http://xcb.freedesktop.org/ with xkb extension http://www.x.org/wiki/XKB/ (enabled by default on most systems).
 I don't use xpyb, because it too old and some people claims that it has memory leaks.
 Text rendered with Cairo.

 WM Daemon
 =========